FernandoAlexisHH/FernandoAlexisHH/README.md

 ## About me

-👋🏻 **Hi There ! , I used to work in many jobs but technology always been there, so that's why I turn on my career and learn programming to **solve problems in a different way!** , Always working to improve my tech skills** ,
+👋🏻 **Hi I used to work in many jobs but technology always been there, so that's why I turn on my career and learn programming to **solve problems in a different way!** , Always working to improve my tech skills** ,

--  🌱 I´m currently learning Next.js, MongoDB
+-  🌱 I´m currently learning AI, NextJS
--  👀 currently working on my site projects
+-  🚀 currently working on my site projects